Pupil Premium and Catch Up Premium

 The Pupil Premium Strategy is a government funded strategy to narrow the achievement gap between those students identified as being from a disadvantaged background and other students.
 Schools receive Pupil Premium funding for those students who have been on Free School Meals at any point over the past 6 years and children who have been looked after or fostered at any point.

-At Prince Henry's, results in 2017 followed a continuing trend of a narrowing of the gap in achievement between Pupil Premium students and other students.
-The Progress 8 figures for Pupil Premium students at Prince Henry’s in 2016 and 2017 indicate that they are making better progress than all students nationally.
+At Prince Henry's, results in 2018 followed a continuing trend of a narrowing of the gap in achievement between Pupil Premium students and other students.
+The Progress 8 figures for Pupil Premium students at Prince Henry’s in 2018 indicate that they are making better progress than all students nationally.

 The Catch-up Premium is a government funded strategy to support students in Year 7 who have achieved scores of less than 100 in reading and/or maths at KS2 in catching up with their peers.